 As heat and humidity increase, and as additional exertional heat-illness risks are present, the need to take steps to prevent heat illness becomes more urgent.
 Likewise, as the number of risk factors for exertional heat illness increases, the maximum environmental heat and humidity level for safe exercise, sports participation, or other physical activities will decrease.

-Source: Bergeron MF, Rice SG, DiLaura Devore C & Council on Sports Medicine and Fitness and Council on School Health.
+Source: Bergeron MF, Rice SG, DiLaura Devore C & Council on American Academy of Pediatrics' Sports Medicine and Fitness and Council on School Health.
 Policy Statement - Climactic Heat Stress and Exercising Children and Adolescents.
-Pediatrics 2011; 128(3) (published on line August 8, 2011).
+Pediatrics 2011; 128(3) (published online August 8, 2011).

 1. Kerr ZY, Casa DJ, Marshall SW,Comstock RD.
 Epidemiology of Exertional Heat Illness Among U.S. High School Athletes.
 Am J Prev Med 2013;44(1):8 -14.